Arthie/xwind/README.md

 You can use `@tailwindcssinjs/macro` with your preferred CSS-in-JS library that supports css objects styles.

-`Note` you will need to restart dev server when changes are made to `./tailwind.config.js` and maybe clear the babel cache
+**Note:** You will need to restart dev server when changes are made to `./tailwind.config.js` and maybe clear the babel cache.

 ## Install